bmx-routing/bmxd/readme.txt

-Although the core routing concept is similar to the main batman protocol this thread incorporates a number of experimental features and a complete rewrite of the data structure maintained by each batman node to keep track of received originator messages and identified routes.
+Although the core routing concept is similar to the main batman protocol this branch incorporates a number of experimental features and a complete rewrite of the data structure maintained by each batman node to keep track of received originator messages and identified routes.

-Also it offers additional information to a node (and its users) when trying to find optimal metrics (and hazards) for selecting the best next hop towards the final destination of a packet.
+Also it offers a few additional information to a node (and its users) when trying to find optimal metrics (and hazards) for selecting the best next hop towards the final destination of a packet.